Infinite time bubbling for the $SU(2)$ Yang-Mills heat flow on $\mathbb{R}^4$: Introduction

 starting from any initial connection $A_0$.
 This equation plays a fundamental role in Donaldson's work (see e.g. \cite{DonaldsonKronheimer}).

 A gauge transformation is a (sufficiently smooth) map $S$ from $M$ into $G$.
 The gauge group acts on connections as

 YM is gauge-invariant in the sense that $YM(S^*(D)) = YM(D)$ for any gauge transformation and any connection $D = d + A$.
 The Yang-Mills equation is therefore not elliptic, as the kernel of the linearized operator is infinite dimensionnal.
-Similarly, the evolution problem (\ref{e:Yangmillsheatflow}) is not parabolic, and the methods developed for parabolic equations cannot be directly applied to prove existence and uniqueness for the Cauthy problem.
+Similarly, the evolution problem (\ref{e:Yangmillsheatflow}) is not parabolic, and the methods developed for parabolic equations cannot be directly applied to prove existence and uniqueness of solutions to (\ref{e:Yangmillsheatflow}).
 For further background material on Yang-Mills equations, we refer the interested readers to, for instance, \cite{DonaldsonKronheimer}, \cite{FreedUhlenbeck1991}, \cite{Jost1991}, \cite{Lawson1985}.

 In the seminal work of Taubes \cite{Taubesjdg1982}, the Morse theory for Yang-Mills functional was established.
 In \cite{wanghongyujdg}, nonminimal solutions to the Yang-Mills equation with group $SU(2)$ on $\mathbb{S}^2\times\mathbb{S}^2$ and $\mathbb{S}^1\times \mathbb{S}^3$ are constructed.
-In \cite{Tiangang2000} Gang Tian was interested in a compactification of the moduli space of Yang-Mills connections, pursuing the search of geometric invariants.
+In \cite{Tiangang2000}, Gang Tian was interested in a compactification of the moduli space of Yang-Mills connections, pursuing the search of geometric invariants.
 To do so, one needs to consider singular Yang-Mills connections, i.e. singular solutions of the PDE $D_AF_A=0$ on $M$.
 In four dimensions, it is known since the important work of Uhlenbeck \cite{Uh1,Uh2} that Yang-Mills connections are smooth up to a discrete set of points on $M$ and that those connections can be extended to the whole manifold, with a smaller $L^2$ norm of the curvature form.
 In higher dimensions, the picture is more complicated and Tian \cite{Tiangang2000} proved that the blow-up set of Yang-Mills connections is closed and $H^{n-4}$ rectifiable where $H^m$ is the $m-$Hausdorff measure.
 Thanks to the monotonicity of the rescaled energy, one has the following bubbling phenomenon: given any sequence $A_i$ of Yang-Mills connections, $A_i$ converges up to a subsequence and modulo a gauge transformation to a Yang-Mills connection $A_\infty$ in the smooth topology outside of a closed set of codimension at least $4$.
 Furthermore, the energy concentrates in the sense of measures:

 The limiting connection $A_\infty$ is smooth on $M\setminus S$, $\Theta \geq 0$ is called the multiplicity and the set $S$ is the blow-up locus of $A_i$.
 The achievement of Tian is a deep understanding of the blow-up locus and hence of the natural compactification of the Yang-Mills connections in higher dimensions.
 He showed that the blow-up locus is $(n-4)$-rectifiable and if it arises as a special subclass of connections, then it is a closed calibrated integral minimizing current, namely the generalized mean curvature of $S$ is equal to 0, see also \cite{TaoTian2004}.
 We refers also the reader to the more recent work by Naber and Valtorta \cite{NaberValtorta2019}.